pulp/pulp-operator/docs/configuring/metadata_signing.md

 ## Creating a Secret with the gpg key

+!!!
+WARNING
+    Make sure to set `signing_service.gpg` as the key name for the `Secret` (using a different name will fail operator's execution)

 ```bash
 $ gpg --export-secret-keys -a pulp@example.com  > /tmp/gpg_private_key.gpg
 $ kubectl create secret generic signing-secret --from-file=signing_service.gpg=/tmp/gpg_private_key.gpg